 We specialize in tailored chain of custody documents and emphasize accuracy so your HR managers can get the information they need discreetly to make informed employment decisions.
 Every test result we procure is reviewed by a verified medical review officer (MRO), who is a licensed medical doctor specializing in the substance abuse testing industry.

 When you need background screening assistance – turn to Barada Associates.
 Reach out to our team today.

 Contact Barada Associates for Drug Screening Services

-Substance abuse can wreak havoc on companies, leading to poor performance, absenteeism and an unsafe working environment.
-The professionals at Barada Associates are pleased to administer non-DOT drug screenings to help keep companies across the country safe.
+The professionals at Barada Associates are pleased to administer non-DOT drug screenings to help companies across the country improve their workforce.
+Our experience spans decades and our commitment to your safety and satisfaction is limitless.
 For more information about our drug screening services, contact Barada Associates today.